IsmaTIBU/Side_Programming_Projects/README.md

 - MATLAB/Octave for precise simulations and mathematical computations.

 ## 🤝 Collaboration
 While most of these projects are individual or assigned during coursework, some were developed collaboratively with peers, showcasing teamwork and collaborative problem-solving.
+These represent the most complete and complex projects I have worked on, and they can be found directly in the list of my popular repositories.

 Feel free to explore and learn from these projects.
 If you have any questions or suggestions, don't hesitate to reach out!